abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

 In this example, we will be using `h264_vaapi` as our Hardware Encoder and specifying the device hardware's location and compatible video filters  by formatting them as attributes in the `stream_params` dictionary parameter.

-!!! warning "This example is just conveying the idea of how to use FFmpeg's hardware encoders with the StreamGear API in Real-time Frames Mode, which MAY OR MAY NOT suit your system.
+!!! danger "This example is just conveying the idea of how to use FFmpeg's hardware encoders with the StreamGear API in Real-time Frames Mode, which MAY OR MAY NOT suit your system.
 Please use suitable parameters based on your supported system and FFmpeg configurations only."

+!!! warning "Stream copy (`-vcodec copy`) is not compatible with this Mode as it requires re-encoding of incoming frames."

-??? danger "Check VAAPI support"
+??? info "Check VAAPI support"

     To use `h264_vaapi` encoder, remember to check if its available and your FFmpeg compiled with VAAPI support.
 You can easily do this by executing following one-liner command in your terminal, and observing if output contains something similar as follows: